MchainNetwork/bulk-transfer-ui/README.md

 ### Prerequisites

 - Node.js and npm installed on your system
-- Metamask browser extension installed for interacting with the Ethereum blockchain and Polygon zkEVM
+- Metamask browser extension installed for interacting with the Ethereum blockchain, Polygon PoS and Polygon zkEVM

 ### Installation